beginaid/ComplexNMF/README.md

 <br>

 # Description
-Main contents are devided into two types.
+The main contents are divided into two types.
-1. NMF: just decomposing non negative spectrogram into basis and activation.
+1. NMF: just decomposing non-negative spectrogram into basis and activation.
 2. CNMF: decomposing complex spectrogram with using phase values.

 In this context, the basis matrix is considered to be fixed.
-Therefore, please give them initial basis matrix as a fixed matrix.
-Note that the activation is initialized by gaussian distribution.
+Therefore, please give them an initial basis matrix as a fixed matrix.
+Note that the activation is initialized by Gaussian distribution.

 <br>

 # Usage
-## Making initialized basis spevtrogram
+## Making initialized basis spectrogram
-In order to conduct source separation, basis supectrogram should be prepared.
-In this case, I made simple basis spectrogram from piano sound templates.
-These samplate is sampled from Musescore, one of the most popular notation software.
+In order to conduct source separation, a basis supectrogram should be prepared.
+In this case, I made a simple basis spectrogram from piano sound templates.
+These templates are sampled from Musescore, one of the most popular notation software.
 In this repository named "basis_wav_piano" includes 5 octaves of single piano sound.
-Then using the code below, you can make fixed basis spectrograms which is made through NMF.
+Then using the code below, you can make fixed basis spectrograms which are made through NMF.

 <br>